 HANSON, Mass. — Local punk Brandon Gardner will continue his annual Thanksgiving tradition of hiding from his family in his aunt’s garage, Gardner himself confirmed this morning.

-“Every year, this is the part of the holidays I look forward to most,” Gardner said of the five-hour-long ritual.
+“Every year, this is the part of the holidays I look forward to most,” said the 27-year-old of the five-hour-long ritual which started when he was 12.
 “I’ll start with the looking-at-my-uncle’s-tools portion for 45 minutes, before moving on to the annual ‘re-reading of my cousin’s diary from when she was 10.’
 Traditions are important, and I hope to pass this one down to my own kids once they start hating everyone someday.”

-Gardner admitted that while he rarely sees his extended family, he continues the ritual for his own mental stability, which he insisted “wouldn’t be possible without them.”
+Gardner admitted that while he rarely sees his extended family, he continues to seek out the garage for his own mental stability, which he insisted “wouldn’t be possible without them.”

 “If I don’t find a good hiding spot early, I run the risk of uncle Jerry [McGee] talking at me about ‘my career choices’ for hours on end,” said Gardner.
 “A guy like him just can’t understand that my band is actually starting to really take off.
 We just self-released a new full length, and booked a weekend Canadian tour in December, but he’ll just lecture me on retirement plans, or health insurance, or some dumb shit.”